Richardaeld/MonaMemorabilia/README.md

     + Chrome

 ## Scalability
-+ Adding a user operable slide-bar to change images from the original to an edited version could offer better representation on the digital enhancement section and in the About Us section.
-(This feature is outside the scope of this project.)
++ Adding a user operable slide-bar to change images from the original to an edited version could offer better representation for the digital enhancement section and in the About Us section.
+However, this feature is outside the scope of the project.
-+ The use of a modal in the sub-gallery pages would allow for pictures to pop up instead of relying on a clunky jump to anchor.
++ The use of a modal in the sub-gallery pages would allow for pictures to pop-up instead of relying on a clunky jump to anchor link.
-+ Changing pixels to rem in CSS would help reduce code length in CSS and add better responsiveness to all pages on smaller devices.
++ Changing pixels to rem in CSS would help reduce code length in the CSS and add better responsiveness to all pages on smaller devices.

 # Tool, References, And Code Used